kenjohnson03/DelegationStation/README.md

 <b>"COSMOS_CONNECTION_STRING": ""</b><br/>
 Can be found in the Azure Portal under the Cosmos DB -> Keys -> Primary Connection String

+<b>"COSMOS_ENDPOINT": ""</b><br/>
+Use this setting when using managed-identity based authentication to CosmosDB.
+This is the URL of the CosmosDB instance.

 <b>"COSMOS_DATABASE_NAME" : ""</b><br/>
 (Optional) The name of the Cosmos DB database.
 Default is "DelegationStationData"